+44 131 451 3914

 - Big Data Management

 - Data Mining and Machine Learning

 - Image Processing

 After semester 2, students continue full-time on the MSc project from May until August.
 It is assessed by a 15000 word dissertation on a challenging practical problem in this subject area.

 Full details on this Masters programme are available here.

-Admission requires a 1st or 2nd class honours degree or its overseas equivalent that has imparted reasonable know-how in programming and databases and included some study of mathematics at university level.
+Admission requires a 1st or upper second class honours degree or its overseas equivalent that has imparted reasonable know-how in programming and included some study of mathematics at university level.
 Suitable candidates are likely to have studied a first degree in Computer Science, Electrical Engineering or Robotics.